Minimalist Guide To Visual Stress Relief and Creating Better Space

 The minimalist lifestyle does not mean your home must have bare walls and bare surfaces.
 The minimalist lifestyle values owning things you enjoy regularly and things that add value to your life.

 Bright flowers and plants will do that for most people.
-A flower or plant placed here and there will bring joy, value and help combat visual clutter.
+A flower or plant placed here and there will bring joy, and value, and help combat visual clutter.

 No Electronics In The Bedroom.